 Your tomatoes might be too juicy.
 Simmer longer or add 1 teaspoon tomato paste.

-🥣 Do you love Daqoos with Kabsa or Mandi?
+🥣 Do you like Dakkous sauce with Kabsa or Mandi?

 ⭐ Rate this recipe below